pink88/Tuiss2HA/README.md

 ### Poll for Blind Position ###
 The blind will not update its position within Home Assistant if controlled using the Tuiss app or Bluetooth remotes.
-To compensate, an action "Tuiss2ha.Get_Blind_Position" has been provided.
+To compensate, an action 'tuiss2ha.get_blind_position' has been provided.
 This can be called manually from Developers -> Actions or included as part of an automation.
 The automation can be set to run periodically throughout the day to update the position.
 I do not recommend running this more than hourly as it will likely drain your blinds' batteries.

 ### Control with Decimal Precision ###
-To overwrite Home Assistant's built in integer accuracy, you can use the "Tuiss2ha.Set_Blind_Position" action, which allows for up to 1 decimal place of precision.
+To overwrite Home Assistant's built in integer accuracy, you can use the 'tuiss2ha.set_blind_position' action, which allows for up to 1 decimal place of precision.
 This can be called manually from Developer tools -> Actions or from within automations.

 ## Configuration Options ##
 Configuration options can be set from the Tuiss2HA Integration screen in Home Assistant once you have added a blind.
-- OPTION: If you notice that the provided action _"Set_Blind_Position"_ is giving you the opposite % to what you expect e.g. instead of 75% open, it shows as 75% closed, then you can toggle the configuration option _"Invert Set_Blind_Position"_.
+- **Invert `set_blind_position`**: If you notice that the provided `set_blind_position` action is giving you the opposite result to what you expect (e.g. instead of 75% open, it shows as 75% closed), then you can toggle this option.
-- OPTION: Sometimes devices take a few attempts to connect, so expect some delay to commands.
-This may also be a result of too many Bluetooth devices in your network, not enough adapters or the distance between the blind and the adapter being too large.
-Try moving devces closer or increasing the number of Bluetooth adapters/proxies.
-You can change the maximum number of retry attempts using the configuration option _"Reconnection attempts"_.
+- **Reconnection attempts**: Sometimes devices take a few attempts to connect, so expect some delay to commands.
+This may also be a result of too many Bluetooth devices in your network, not enough adapters, or the distance between the blind and the adapter being too large.
+You can change the maximum number of retry attempts using this option.
+For connection issues, try moving devices closer or increasing the number of Bluetooth adapters/proxies.
-- OPTION: If you use the Tuiss app or a remote control  to move the blinds in addition to this integration, you may want Home Assistant to fetch the latest position of a blind when it is restarted using configuration option _"Check for blind position on restart"_.
+- **Check for blind position on restart**: If you use the Tuiss app or a remote control to move the blinds in addition to this integration, you may want Home Assistant to fetch the latest position of a blind when it is restarted using this option.
-- OPTION: For supported models, the speed of the blind can be set.
-There are three speeds to select Standard (fastest) -> Comfort -> Slow (slowest).
-By default the speed will be set to Standard.
+- **Blind motor speed**: For supported models, the speed of the blind can be set.
+There are three speeds to select from: Standard (fastest), Comfort, and Slow (slowest).
+By default, the speed will be set to Standard.
-- OPTION: Favourite position allows you to specify a % value for the your favourite position.
-This can then be activated using the button entity provided by the Integration.
+- **Favourite position**: Allows you to specify a percentage value for your favourite position.
+This can then be activated using the button entity provided by the integration.

 ## Troubleshooting ##
 - If the blind is slow to respond, failing to connect, it will usually be due to signal strength. -60dBm or higher is Excellent -61 to -75 dBm is Good, -76 dbM to -90 dBm is Weak and below -90 dBm is Very Weak.
 Improving this with more or closer Bluetooth adapter/proxies.
+- If you are getting errors when adding a blind, some users report that removing Shelly Bluetooth proxies resolves the issue.
+This appears to be a limitation of how Home Assistant decides which proxy to use and sometimes selects the Shelly proxy which cannot retain the active connection required by this integration.

 ## Limitations ##